 Buff your nails until they look glassy.
-If the surface is bumpy, air will gather and causes ridges that lead to chipping.
+If the surface is bumpy, air will gather and cause ridges that lead to chipping.

-Apply a basecoat or nail hardener (The One Nail Hardener is our favourite!) to give your polish something to grip onto.
+Apply a basecoat or nail hardener to give your polish something to grip onto.
 Then, once dry apply a thin layer of white nail polish on top.
 Why?
 A white base will make your nail colour more vibrant.

 If you tend to shake your nail polishes to mix the colour – don’t.
 Instead roll the bottle between your palms to avoid air bubbles gathering.

 Brush on two coats of colour, using a maximum of three strokes on each nail.
-And finish off with a topcoat for a high-shine finish.
+And finish off with a high-quality topcoat for a mirror- like finish.